-The Crop Hail policy through our agency provides protection against loss to the crop from hail.
+The Crop Hail policy through our agency helps provide protection against loss to the crop from hail.
 This policy supplements the coverage provided by an MPCI policy.
 Crop Hail provides coverage on an acre by acre basis.

-We offer the following coverages for your crop insurance needs in Kansas Colorado, Oregon & Idaho:
+We offer the following coverages for your crop insurance needs in Kansas and Eastern Colorado.

 Revenue Protection (RP) - Revenue Protection policies insure producers against yield losses due to natural causes such as drought, excessive moisture, hail, wind, frost, insects, and disease, and revenue losses caused by a change in the harvest price from the projected price.
 The producer selects the amount of average yield he or she wishes to insure; from 50-75 percent (in some areas to 85 percent).
 The projected price and the harvest price are 100 percent of the amounts determined in accordance with the Commodity Exchange Price Provisions and are based on daily settlement prices for certain futures contracts.
 The amount of insurance protection is based on the greater of the projected price or the harvest price.
 If the harvested plus any appraised production multiplied by the harvest price is less than the amount of insurance protection, the producer is paid an indemnity based on the difference.